 The project will have a range of outcomes, some more geared towards specialist research outputs, whilst others will be co-designed with project partners with significant potential public benefit.
 Confirmed outcomes include:

-1. Jewish Country Houses - a richly-illustrated overview of Jewish country houses, of interest to both scholarly and general readers.
-We would like to thank the Martin J. Gross Family Foundation for its generous support of this publication
+1. Jewish Country Houses: the Lure of the Land - a richly-illustrated overview of Jewish country houses, of interest to both scholarly and general readers.